-If possible, stay at home when suffering from a cold or the flu.
-Colds and the flu are very contagious conditions.
+Colds and the flu are very contagious conditions so If possible, stay at home if you are sick.
 Symptoms include fever, headache, weakness, dry cough, sore throat, runny nose, muscle aches, nausea, vomiting, and diarrhea.
 Bacterial pneumonia, ear infection, sinus infection, dehydration, and worsening of chronic medical conditions are some of the known complications.

 The best defense against colds and flu is prevention.
 There are ways to prevent the spread of infection.

 Another defense against infection is a healthy immune system.
 Avoid all processed foods, fried foods, and sugars.
-Don't take antibiotics or steroids.
+Don't take antibiotics or steroids unless absolutely necessary.
 Avoid pesticides and herbicides.
 Don't smoke tobacco or abuse alcoholic beverages.
 Exercise frequently.
 Eat a diet with plenty of fresh fruit and vegetables.
 Drink lots of pure water.

-Reduce stress by including rosemary and lavender essential oils with massage therapy.
+Reduce stress by using rosemary essential oil and lavender essential oils with massage therapy.
 Get eight hours of sleep.
 Take Vitamin A, C, and E supplements.
 Drink echinacea, ginseng, astragalus, milk thistle seed, yellowroot, licorice root, or catnip tea often.
 Add garlic and parsley to foods.
-Remember that laughter is the best medicine (it actually builds up the immune system by decreasing cortisol production) so keep a sense of humor.
+Remember that laughter is the best medicine -- it actually builds up the immune system by decreasing cortisol production -- so keep a sense of humor.

 If a cold or flu does strike, there are many herbal remedies to soothe irritated membranes and hasten recovery.
 Take a hot bath.
-Add wintergreen or eucalyptus for congestion, mint or chamomile for headache, and tea tree for infection.
+Add wintergreen or eucalyptus leaves for congestion, mint or chamomile for headache, and tea tree essential oil for infection.

-For a soothing massage, mix 3 drops eucalyptus oil, 3 drops tea tree oil, 2 drops thyme oil, 2 drops sandalwood oil, and 2 drops of Roman chamomile oil with a quarter cup of almond oil as carrier.
+For a soothing massage, mix 3 drops eucalyptus essential oil, 3 drops tea tree essential oil, 2 drops thyme essential oil, 2 drops sandalwood essential oil, and 2 drops of chamomile essential oil with a quarter cup of almond oil as carrier.

 For the sniffles, try sipping a cup of elderberry, yarrow, and peppermint tea.
 Add ginger root for congestion.
-Echinacea, yellowroot, and myrrh are powerful natural antibiotics and should be used in moderation.
+Echinacea, yellowroot, and myrrh are powerful natural antibiotics that can help but be sure to use in moderation.